HHOOSSPPEE/Fall2023_IntermediateDevelopment/Debriefs/_TEMPLATE_Assignment0_FirstNameLastInitial.md

 **Execution** (Did your project meet the theme you gave it?) - 5

 *5 : Yes, my project met my theme.
 I feel as though it is very apparent with the rubiks cube in frame.
-However since that held very little substance , I decided to indirectly commmunicate a second toy; The paper lantern.
-While I use it for lighting my little cat finds it very useful in play. *
+However since that held very little substance , I decided to indirectly commmunicate a second toy; the paper lantern.
+While I use it for lighting, my little cat finds it very useful in play. *

 **Scope** (How well do you feel you scoped your game?) - 5

 *5: I think I scoped this project very well relative to it's due date.
-I truly believed it could be accomplished within the time given and it was*
+I truly believed it could be accomplished within the time given and it was.*

 **Overall** - Pass/Fail